Kenny Dalglish: Hillsborough disaster

 Dalglish was the manager of Liverpool at the time of the Hillsborough disaster on 15 April 1989.
 The disaster claimed 94 lives on the day, with the final death toll reaching 97.
-Dalglish attended many funerals of the victims, including four in one day.
+Dalglish attended many of the funerals of the victims, including four in one day.
 His presence in the aftermath of the disaster has been described as "colossal and heroic".
 Dalglish broke a twenty-year silence about the disaster in March 2009, expressing regret that the police and the FA did not consider delaying the kick-off of the match.
-During the Hillsborough Memorial Service on 15 April 2011, Liverpool MP Steve Rotheram announced he would submit an Early Day Motion to have Dalglish knighted, "not only for his outstanding playing and managerial career, but also the charity work he has done with his wife, Marina, for breast cancer support and what he did after Hillsborough.
+During the Hillsborough Memorial Service on 15 April 2011, Liverpool MP Steve Rotheram announced he would submit an early day motion to have Dalglish knighted, "not only for his outstanding playing and managerial career, but also the charity work he has done with his wife, Marina, for breast cancer support and what he did after Hillsborough.
 It is common knowledge it affected him deeply".